Arctic Monkeys: 2011–2012: Suck It and See

-NME reported in May 2011 that the band were teaming up with producer James Ford once again, and would be releasing their fourth studio album in late spring at the earliest.
+NME reported in May 2011 that the band were teaming up with producer James Ford once again and would be releasing their fourth studio album in late spring at the earliest.
 Q magazine reported that the fourth Arctic Monkeys album would be of a "more accessible vintage" than Humbug.
 Q printed edition 299 states "It's the sound of a band drawing back the curtains and letting the sunshine in".
 The album was recorded in Sound City Studios in Los Angeles in 2010 and 2011.
 On 4 March 2011, the band premièred on its website a new track called "Brick by Brick" with lead vocals by Matt Helders.
 Helders explained that this is not a single, just a tease of what is coming and that is it is going to be on the fourth album.
-On 10 March 2011 the band revealed the album is to be called Suck It and See and was released on 6 June 2011.
+On 10 March 2011 the band revealed the album to be called Suck It and See and was released on 6 June 2011.

 Their fourth album's first single, titled "Don't Sit Down 'Cause I've Moved Your Chair" was released as a digital download on 12 April and on vinyl with "Brick by Brick" on 16 April for Record Store Day.
-On 17 April, it went to No. 28 in the UK Singles Chart.
+On 17 April, it went to No. 28 in the UK singles chart.
 A version of the single with 2 B-sides was released on 7 and 10 inch vinyl on 30 May.
 The band allowed fans to listen to the entire album on their website before deciding about whether to purchase it or not.
 Suck It and See was then released on 6 June 2011, and went straight to No. 1 in the album charts.
 In doing so, Arctic Monkeys became only the second band in history to debut four albums in a row at the top of the charts.

 The band announced "The Hellcat Spangled Shalalala" as the second single to be taken from Suck It and See.
 Most of the stock was burned because of the London riots.
 A limited edition 7" Vinyl of the single was then released over the band's website on 14 August.
 The song reached No. 15. in Belgium.
 In September 2011 the band released a music video for the song "Suck It and See" featuring drummer Matt Helders, and announced they would be releasing it as a single on 31 October 2011.
 In July 2011, the band released a live EP over iTunes with 6 live recordings from the iTunes Festival in London.